||CPE Credit: 8

 Bribery, corruption and money laundering are often regarded as acceptable costs of doing business, particularly in international exchanges.
 The ACFE's comprehensive course, Bribery in International Business Transactions, illustrates the importance of combating these frauds on a global basis and the need to design and implement international standards.
 This course also provides an in-depth examination of international bribery and its impact on businesses worldwide.

-The Foreign Corrupt Practices Act (FCPA)
+Explain the Foreign Corrupt Practices Act (FCPA)

-Explore over 16 examples detailing actual bribery cases
+Examine over 16 examples detailing actual bribery cases

-Review of the main international initiatives against corruption
+Assess the main international initiatives against corruption

-Corporate compliance programs and controls
+Evaluate corporate compliance programs and controls

 Table of Contents